Copyright: International copyright treaties

-The 1886 Berne Convention first established recognition of copyrights among sovereign nations, rather than merely bilaterally.
-Under the Berne Convention, copyrights for creative works do not have to be asserted or declared, as they are automatically in force at creation: an author need not "register" or "apply for" a copyright in countries adhering to the Berne Convention.
-As soon as a work is "fixed", that is, written or recorded on some physical medium, its author is automatically entitled to all copyrights in the work, and to any derivative works unless and until the author explicitly disclaims them, or until the copyright expires.
-The Berne Convention also resulted in foreign authors being treated equivalently to domestic authors, in any country signed onto the Convention.
+The 1886 Berne Convention first established recognition of authors' rights among sovereign nations, rather than merely bilaterally.
+Under the Berne Convention, protective rights for creative works do not have to be asserted or declared, as they are automatically in force at creation: an author need not "register" or "apply for" these protective rights in countries adhering to the Berne Convention.
+As soon as a work is "fixed", that is, written or recorded on some physical medium, its author is automatically entitled to all intellectual property rights in the work, and to any derivative works unless and until the author explicitly disclaims them, or until the rights expires.
+The Berne Convention also resulted in foreign authors being treated equivalently to domestic authors, in any country signed onto the convention.
 The UK signed the Berne Convention in 1887 but did not implement large parts of it until 100 years later with the passage of the Copyright, Designs and Patents Act 1988.
-Specially, for educational and scientific research purposes, the Berne Convention provides the developing countries issue compulsory licenses for the translation or reproduction of copyrighted works within the limits prescribed by the Convention.
-This was a special provision that had been added at the time of 1971 revision of the Convention, because of the strong demands of the developing countries.
+Specially, for educational and scientific research purposes, the Berne Convention provides the developing countries issue compulsory licenses for the translation or reproduction of copyrighted works within the limits prescribed by the convention.
+This was a special provision that had been added at the time of 1971 revision of the convention, because of the strong demands of the developing countries.
 The United States did not sign the Berne Convention until 1989.

 The United States and most Latin American countries instead entered into the Buenos Aires Convention in 1910, which required a copyright notice on the work (such as all rights reserved), and permitted signatory nations to limit the duration of copyrights to shorter and renewable terms.
 The Universal Copyright Convention was drafted in 1952 as another less demanding alternative to the Berne Convention, and ratified by nations such as the Soviet Union and developing nations.

 The regulations of the Berne Convention are incorporated into the World Trade Organization's TRIPS agreement (1995), thus giving the Berne Convention effectively near-global application.

 In 1961, the United International Bureaux for the Protection of Intellectual Property signed the Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations.
 In 1996, this organization was succeeded by the founding of the World Intellectual Property Organization, which launched the 1996 WIPO Performances and Phonograms Treaty and the 2002 WIPO Copyright Treaty, which enacted greater restrictions on the use of technology to copy works in the nations that ratified it.
-The Trans-Pacific Partnership includes intellectual Property Provisions relating to copyright.
+The Trans-Pacific Partnership includes intellectual property provisions relating to copyright.

-Copyright laws are standardized somewhat through these international conventions such as the Berne Convention and Universal Copyright Convention.
-These multilateral treaties have been ratified by nearly all countries, and international organizations such as the European Union or World Trade Organization require their member states to comply with them.
+Copyright laws and authors' right laws are standardized somewhat through these international conventions such as the Berne Convention and Universal Copyright Convention.
+These multilateral treaties have been ratified by nearly all countries, and international organizations such as the European Union require their member states to comply with them.
+All member states of the World Trade Organization are obliged to establish minimum levels of copyright protection.
+Nevertheless, important differences between the national regimes continue to exist.